microsoft/microsoft-ui-xaml/specs/NavigationViewTemplateSettings-OpenPaneLength.md

 ## NavigationViewTemplateSettings.OpenPaneLength

 Gets the `min` between `OpenPaneLength` and the window's width.
 This is the calculated value of the width of the pane when opened and fully expanded.
-Defaults to 320.0.
+Defaults to 320.0 in [view pixels](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayInformation.RawPixelsPerViewPixel)

 (Type: Double)